Get me outta here!

 Kingdom: Plantae

-Division: Pteridophyta (Ferns, reproduce by spores)
+Division: Pteridophyta (ferns, reproduce by spores)

 Class: Sphenopsida or Equisetopsida (means ribbed, vertical jointed stem; bamboo like in appearance)